codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/making-software/mobile-strategy.md

 Leaders and managers are often asked for a strategy or point of view on what to do about "mobile", for example, whether this means building native applications.

-This guide provides a mobile strategy that ties in with delivering a digital front door or city website, as well as support for that mobile strategy.
+This guide provides a mobile strategy that ties in with delivering a city website.

 ## Our recommendations